huntercaron/firebase-data/README.md

 # FirebaseData

-> A swappable replacement for the Framer data object that syncs in realtime to Firebase.
+> A swappable replacement for the Framer data object that syncs it realtime to Firebase.

 ## Usage